 It is not always easy to find a nice place to live in a nice part of the city.
 But when you do, you must be prepared for the following things to ensure that your move in process is smooth and your new home is worth the rent you are paying every month.

 When you have enough to move out and be on your own, you realize that there are hidden costs that you didn’t factor in when you saved for renting a flat.
 Landlords often want to run a background check and reference checks on their tenants and the cost of it will be passed on to you.
 Additionally, it is also likely that you would have to bear the admin fees and expected to pay a fatter deposit.

 It doesn’t matter if you have a furnished house or an unfurnished one, you must check what all your electrical items will be included in your rent and if they are all in working condition.
 If you need these things but are not included in your house rent, then you’ll need to add the cost of buying them into your renting decision.
 Make sure that electrical goods like toasters, refrigerator, dishwasher, kettle etc. are all in working condition.

 Assess the house properly

-Before moving in or signing the deal, you should check everything there is to check about the house such as leaks, moss, mildew growth, water pressure, floorboards, plumbing in toilet, locks etc. Everything in the house should function the way it way it should.
+Before moving in or signing the deal, you should check everything there is to check about the house such as leaks, moss, mildew growth, water pressure, floorboards, plumbing in the toilet, locks etc. Everything in the house should function the way it should.
 Don’t forget to ask about Landlords Gas and Electrical Safety Certificates.
-This is a legal requirement that your landlord must fulfil before renting their property to you.
+This is a legal requirement that your landlord must fulfill before renting their property to you.

 Read the contract